 An employment ban during pregnancy regulates the period during which an expectant mother is medically prohibited from working.
-There are two types: a general employment ban applicable to certain activities or working conditions, and an individual employment ban, which a doctor can issue if a specific risk exists for the pregnant woman or her child.
-An individual employment ban may apply, for example, in cases of multiple pregnancies, risk of premature birth, or severe nausea, back pain, or psychological stress.
-Note that terminating an employed pregnant woman during the employment ban is prohibited.
+There are two types: a general employment ban, which applies to certain activities or working conditions, and an individual employment ban, which a doctor can issue if there is a specific risk to the pregnant woman or her child.
+It should be noted that terminating the employment of a pregnant employee during an employment ban is generally prohibited.

 Free initial consultation with a specialist lawyer